exonum/exonum-doc/src/advanced/configuration-updater.md

 if all of the following conditions take place:

 - `cfg_hash` references a known proposed configuration `cfg`
-- A following configuration isn't present
+- A following configuration isn’t present
 - The actual configuration contains the `from` public key in the array of validator keys
 - `cfg.previous_cfg_hash` is equal to hash of the actual configuration
 - `cfg.actual_from` is greater than the current height
-- No vote for the same proposal from the same `from` has been submitted previously
+- No vote on the same proposal from the same validator has been submitted previously

 If all the checks pass, the vote is recorded.
 If there is